Bridging Inertial and Dissipation Range Statistics in Rotating Turbulence: Multifractal Analysis

 which can be re-arranged in the more useful form (for what is to follow):

 (For $Ro = \infty$ or $\Omega = 0$, the scaling exponent $h = 1/3$.)

-Combining Eq.~\eqref{eqn:zetap_Dq} with data obtained from our numerical simulations for scales larger than the Zeman scale, we obtain (see Fig.~\ref{fig:h_vs_Omega}) the scaling exponent $h$ as a function of $Ro$.
-Remarkably, and as we would expect both from phenomenology as well as from Fig.~\ref{fig:spectra}, as $Ro \to 0$, the exponent $h \to 1/2$.
-This leads us to conjecture, in the limit $Ro \to 0$, the following relation bridging the dissipation and inertial range statistics:
+By using our measurements of the scaling exponents $\xi_q$ and $D_q$, we use Eq.~(\ref{eqn:zetap_Dq}) to obtain the scaling exponent $h$ as a function of $Ro$; our results are shown in Fig.~\ref{fig:h_vs_Omega}.
+Indeed, as we would expect from phenomenology (and also consistent with Fig.~\ref{fig:spectra}), as $Ro \to 0$, the exponent $h \to 1/2$ while, in for the case of no rotation ($Ro = \infty$), $h = 1/3$.
+This leads us to conjecture, in the limit $Ro \to 0$, the following relation bridging the dissipation range and the inertial range statistics:

-Furthermore, this relationship shows how the emergence of an approximate self-similarity ($\Delta \alpha \to 0$ and a $q$-independent generalised dimension) as $Ro \to 0$, leads to a progressively simple scaling (and not multi-scaling) of the exponents of the equal-time structure functions as shown in Fig.~\ref{fig:xi}.
+{Furthermore, this relationship shows how the emergence of an approximate self-similarity ($\Delta \alpha \to 0$ and a $q$-independent generalised dimension) as $Ro \to 0$, leads to a progressively simple scaling (and not multi-scaling) of the exponents of the equal-time structure functions as shown in Fig.~\ref{fig:xi}.
+It is worth emphasizing that, in the limit $Ro \rightarrow 0$, the Zeman scale is pushed all the way up to the dissipation scale as indicated in Fig.~\ref{fig:spectra} making the K41 ($k^{-5/3}$) scaling no longer discernible: The $k^{-2}$ spectral scaling dominates all the way up to the dissipation scale.
+It is in this limit, of course, that our relation (\ref{eqn:result_eqn}) holds.}